FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLDesktopTesting.md

 This model detects 80 common objects.
 You should see a camera stream pop up on your desktop.
 Point it at yourself and it should recognize a `person`.

-### Test your Custom Model
+### Install your Custom Model
 The script that that you executed above is specific to the test model that contains the 80 common objects.
 Our models will contain different objects so we'll need a more customizable script in order to load and run them.
 To deploy this script follow these steps:

+- Ensure that you are in the virtual environment.
+You should see something similar to `(oakenv) (base)` at the start of your command prompt.
+If not, then:

+        cd <install path>
+        source oakenv/bin/activate

+- Install `robotpy`:

+        pip install robotpy

-- Install robotpy-cscore on MacOS:
+- Install `robotpy-cscore` on MacOS:

         conda install -c conda-forge robotpy-cscore